A poet does not write, he only dreams,

 Some poignant thought that measures word or deed.

-Thoughts in black ink poetic pens bedight,
+Thoughts in blind ink poetic pens bedight,

 That words in harmony may give us sight.